SwineHerd21/deep-chip/README.md

 The "Quirks" tab allows configuration of interpreter quirks as specified in [Timendus' quirks test ROM](https://github.com/Timendus/chip8-test-suite?tab=readme-ov-file#quirks-test).
 The quirks have tooltips to explain what they do.

-The "Settings" tab allows the user to enable sound and open various inspection panels.
+The "Settings" tab allows the user to enable sound and open various profiling panels.
 Display settings let you customize the display colors (comes with a few presets).

-# Inspection
+# Profiling

-DEEP-CHIP has several panels and windows that show the current state of the interpreter.
+E-Chip has several panels and windows that show the current state of the interpreter.

 ## Interpreter state